 We feel honored to be participants in every wedding we shoot and treat both the day and those involved with the highest level of respect.
 Most of all, weddings are a day filled with beauty and magic that emerges effortlessly.
 We believe our job is to capture that magic in the most authentic way - unobtrusively, honestly, joyfully!
 I am a hopeless romantic, by the way, can you tell?
 Below you will find answers to some of our more commonly asked questions.

 What is the typical investment?

 Every wedding is unique, and ultimately depends on your wedding and your requirements!
-Clients typically invest around 4800 (USD) which includes digital files and a 20pg 8x12 linen wedding album, a complimentary engagement session and online gallery for ordering and sharing; however, packages can be customized to fit individual needs.
+Clients typically invest around $4800 (USD) which includes full resolution digital wedding day files and a 20pg 8x12 linen wedding album, a complimentary engagement session and online gallery for ordering and sharing; however, packages can be customized to fit individual needs via á la carte options.
 For full pricing, please get in touch!

 How do I book you for my wedding?

 The first step is to get in touch with me to see if I am available for your wedding.
 Then we can either meet or chat on the phone to see if we are the best photographer for your wedding and figure out what kind of coverage will work best.
 If one of the standard packages doesn’t quite fit what you are looking for, let’s chat, there are ways to customized a package just for you!
 After that booking is done online and is so simple!

 What is the retainer fee?